andrewha/load_saturation_detection/README.md

 ### Load Saturation Detection

-This repository accompanies the article "A Framework for Detecting The Onset of Load Saturation in Capacity-Constrained Systems" submitted to Discrete Dynamics in Nature and Society (Wiley), manuscript ID: 8562345
+This repository accompanies the article "A Framework for Detecting The Onset of Load Saturation in Capacity-Constrained Systems" submitted to Qubahan Academic Journal, manuscript ID: 2621-Article Text-15559-1-2-20260626

 The repository contains:
 - [implementation](./pyloadsat) of the proposed Variance Response–Based Saturation Detection (VRSD) framework in Python